 The heads were cast around 1750, they were designed by two European Jesuits serving in the court of the Qing dynasty Emperor Qianlong.
 The original heads were looted by Anglo-French troops who took part in the destruction of Yuan Ming Yuan in 1860 during the Second Opium War.

 Whenever one of the original heads comes up at auction, the reclamation has become a Chinese nationalist priority.
-In 2009, the Chinese government tried to stop the auction of two of the heads, which had been part of the fashion designer Yves St Laurent’s personal collection.
-Eventually at the sale, Cai Mingchao, the Chinese bidder who offered £14 million for each head, one of a rat and one of a rabbit, refused to pay for them and described his sabotage of the auction as a patriotic act.
+In 2009, the Chinese government tried to stop the auction of two of the heads, which had been part of the fashion designer Yves Saint Laurent’s personal collection.
+Eventually, at the sale, Cai Mingchao, the Chinese bidder who offered £14 million for each head, one of a rat and one of a rabbit, refused to pay for them and described his sabotage of the auction as a patriotic act.

-The Legend about Chinese calendar has it that the animals of the zodiac were chosen by the Jade Emperor, the ruler of heaven, who according to Taoist mythology invited all creatures to join him for a New Year’s Day celebration.
+The legend about the Chinese calendar has it that the animals of the zodiac were chosen by the Jade Emperor, the ruler of heaven, who according to Taoist mythology invited all creatures to join him for a New Year’s Day celebration.
 Only 12 showed up, and the years were named in the order they arrived.
 The bull would have arrived first, but the rat sat on his back, jumping off just before they arrived.
 The rabbit came in fourth, hopping on stones to cross a fast-flowing river.

 Seven out of the 12 animal heads in Weiwei’s piece are based on the original fountain works that have been discovered – rat, ox, tiger, rabbit, horse, monkey, and boar.
 The remaining five are the artist’s reimagining of the currently missing artifacts – dragon, snake, goat, rooster, and dog.
-The dual title of the work (Circle of Animals / Zodiac Heads) addresses the artist’s desire that the piece be relatable on many different levels and to people who may not know the original sculpture’s history.
+The dual title of the work, Circle of Animals / Zodiac Heads, addresses the artist’s desire that the piece be relatable on many different levels and to people who may not know the original sculpture’s history.